justin-hale/moonfall-recaps/content/sessions/session-33.md

 - The goal was to defeat Kang in musical combat and then eliminate him

 ### Character Development
-**Ma's** first experience with proper pizza became a transcendent moment, awakening a deep appreciation for the combination of bread, cheese, and sauce.
+**Ohma's** first experience with proper pizza became a transcendent moment, awakening a deep appreciation for the combination of bread, cheese, and sauce.
 This led to extensive discussion about pizza preferences and the establishment of pizza-related goals for the party's pocket dimension.

 ## The Approach to Combat

 ### Journey to the Nightclub
-The party followed **Bernardo** and **April** through the sewer system toward the underground nightclub where Kang One was performing.
+The party followed **Beonardo** and **April** through the sewer system toward the underground nightclub where Kang One was performing.
 The session built tension as they prepared for a confrontation that would determine control over the city's raver population.

 ### Combat Preparation
 As they approached the nightclub, the party could feel the pulsing music and see the glow of the underground establishment.
 The session ended with initiative being rolled as they prepared to face: